Foreword

 The committee responsible for this document is ISO/TC 37, Terminology and other language and content resources, Subcommittee SC 5, Translation, interpreting and related technology.

-Você, professor na cidade de Columbus GANHE DINHEIRO EXTRA com curso profissionalizante de português para estrangeiros!
+Você, professor na cidade de Ashburn GANHE DINHEIRO EXTRA com curso profissionalizante de português para estrangeiros!

 Clique aqui e aumente sua receita!

-Learn Portuguese, History and brazilian Culture in Columbus!
+Learn Portuguese, History and brazilian Culture in Ashburn!

 Introduction